Microsoft and unions: ZeniMax

 300 QA testers at ZeniMax Online Studios voted to unionize as "ZeniMax Workers United-CWA" in January 2023.
 The QA testers review video games like Elder Scrolls Online.
 Among the issues they wish to improve are equitable pay, workplace communication and ending crunch time.
 ZeniMax QA testers at the Texas and Maryland studios initiated a one-day strike on November 13, 2024, in response to the shift from remote-work to return-to-office policy and Microsoft's reliance on outsourcing.
 In May 2025, following two years of negotiations, the ZeniMax QA testers union reached a contract agreement with Microsoft, guaranteeing wage and salary minimums, protections against arbitrary dismissal, grievance procedures, and a crediting policy for QA workers.
 461 other employees also involved with Elder Scrolls Online, including designers, engineers, graphics artists and developers also at ZeniMax Online Studios, unionized as "ZOS United-CWA" in December.

 241 US employees at Bethesda Game Studios unionized as "OneBGS" on July 20, 2024.
 Its three studios are located in Austin/Dallas, Texas and Rockville, Maryland.
 The bargaining unit includes artists, developers, and engineers; unlike its parent company ZeniMax, which exclusively represented QA testers at the time.
 The fourth studio in Montreal, Canada was certified in August, with the support of Communications Workers of America Canada.
-This marks the first instance of "wall to wall" unions within Microsoft bargaining units.
+This marks the first instance of "wall-to-wall" unions within Microsoft bargaining units.

+In December 2025, 165 workers at id Software formed a "wall-to-wall" union with the CWA, which was recognized by Microsoft in line with its 2022 labor neutrality agreement with the CWA.

+Xbox Games Studio

+Double Fine, the creators of Psychonauts 2, filed a petition to unionize with the NLRB, which would represent all 42 of its employees.
+This happened shortly after Asha Sharma joined as the new CEO of Xbox.